Techniques to Alter Paper or Cardstock

-You are going to want to use a cardstock that is heavy in the area of 110 pounds, a water color paper, or a mixed media paper for these techniques.
-This is true especially if you are using paint or water colors.
-Anything less will not hold up.
-If you are using water colors, you need to use water color paper.
+You are going to want to use a cardstock that is heavy in the area of 110 pounds, a watercolor paper, or a mixed media paper for these techniques.
+This is true especially if you are using paint or watercolors because anything less will not hold up.

 Using sea sponges, or whatever sponges you may have around your home, is an easy and very forgiving technique.
 Natural sea sponges create a more irregular pattern than your household sponges.